Nova Scotia Secondary School Students' Association: Rules

 Breaking these rules can result in expulsion from a conference.

 The Eight Key Concepts

 Some other rules are introduced as well, known as the "Eight Key Concepts".
 While they are not grounds for expulsion, they are meant to guide the delegates of the conference to creating a nurturing and positive environment for all.
 They are as follows:

 1. Positive Internal Focus

 Always strive to maintain an optimistic outlook and emphasize constructive discussion.

 2. Speaker in Charge

 Only one person speaks at a time while others listen.
-This ensures respectful dialogue and that everyone has an opportunity to contribute.
+This ensures everyone has an opportunity to contribute.

 3. Speak for “I”

 Participants should speak from personal experience, using statements like “I feel…,” rather than “we feel…,” to avoid making assumptions about others’ thoughts or emotions.

 4. Avoid “Killer Statements”

 Discourage insults, sarcasm, or negative remarks.
 Even jokes can undermine the group’s sense of safety and trust.

 5. Unfinished Business

 All issues should be addressed fully.
 If a discussion is interrupted due to time constraints, it should be revisited as soon as possible.